 Card duplication is a concern, as there is no guarantee that duplication faithfully reproduces cards, and it masks the problem with card reliability.
 Additionally, it is impossible to determine with certainty who and why resorted to card duplication.

-There were 13 cards involved in duplication.
-11 of these cards (84.6%) were master cards used for duplication.
-2 cards (15.4%) were copy cards produced by duplication.
+There were 2 cards involved in duplication.
+All 2 cards (100%) were master cards used for duplication.